syncfusion-content/javascript-docs/js/api/ejPivotChart.md

 ### dataSource.columns.fieldName `string`
 {:#members:datasource-columns-fieldname}

-Allows the user to bind the item by using its uniquename as field name.
+Allows the user to bind the item by using its unique name as field name.

 #### Default Value: ""